Varasto 📦

 ): Promise<boolean>

 Returns true if an item identified by namespace and key exists in the storage, or false if it doesn't.
-The promise will fail if an I/O error occurs while testing whether item exists or not.

 Listing keys stored in a namespace